elmtree-askmo/cloudcannon-app/content/learn/psychology/what-were-some-historical-approaches-to-treating-psychosis-before-modern-medication-and-what-challenges-do-modern-treatments-face.md

 url: /learn/psychology/questions/what-were-some-historical-approaches-to-treating-psychosis-before-modern-medication-and-what-challenges-do-modern-treatments-face
 score: -1.0
 related_article1:
-    id: 170537
+    id: 170523
     title: >-
-        What is diffusion tensor imaging, and how is it used to study brain connectivity?
+        How did historical medical practices like lobotomy and leukotomy impact the understanding of the prefrontal cortex?
-    subject: Psychology
+    subject: Medicine
-    url: /learn/psychology/questions/what-is-diffusion-tensor-imaging-and-how-is-it-used-to-study-brain-connectivity
+    url: /learn/medicine/questions/how-did-historical-medical-practices-like-lobotomy-and-leukotomy-impact-the-understanding-of-the-prefrontal-cortex
 related_article2:
-    id: 170525
+    id: 170530
     title: >-
-        What were the primary tools and techniques used in the lobotomy procedure, and which areas of the brain were targeted?
+        What are the common symptoms and consequences of traumatic brain injury and stroke?
-    subject: Psychology
+    subject: Health Studies
-    url: /learn/psychology/questions/what-were-the-primary-tools-and-techniques-used-in-the-lobotomy-procedure-and-which-areas-of-the-brain-were-targeted
+    url: /learn/health-studies/questions/what-are-the-common-symptoms-and-consequences-of-traumatic-brain-injury-and-stroke
 related_article3:
-    id: 170544
+    id: 170530
     title: >-
-        What are the major neurotransmitter pathways in the brain, and what functions do dopamine and serotonin serve?
+        What are the common symptoms and consequences of traumatic brain injury and stroke?
-    subject: Psychology
+    subject: Health Studies
-    url: /learn/psychology/questions/what-are-the-major-neurotransmitter-pathways-in-the-brain-and-what-functions-do-dopamine-and-serotonin-serve
+    url: /learn/health-studies/questions/what-are-the-common-symptoms-and-consequences-of-traumatic-brain-injury-and-stroke
 related_article4:
-    id: 170534
+    id: 170530
     title: >-
-        How does the cerebellum contribute to motor coordination and cognitive functions?
+        What are the common symptoms and consequences of traumatic brain injury and stroke?
-    subject: Psychology
+    subject: Health Studies
-    url: /learn/psychology/questions/how-does-the-cerebellum-contribute-to-motor-coordination-and-cognitive-functions
+    url: /learn/health-studies/questions/what-are-the-common-symptoms-and-consequences-of-traumatic-brain-injury-and-stroke
 related_article5:
-    id: 170524
+    id: 170530
     title: >-
-        Who developed the lobotomy procedure, and what recognition did they receive for it?
+        What are the common symptoms and consequences of traumatic brain injury and stroke?
-    subject: Psychology
+    subject: Health Studies
-    url: /learn/psychology/questions/who-developed-the-lobotomy-procedure-and-what-recognition-did-they-receive-for-it
+    url: /learn/health-studies/questions/what-are-the-common-symptoms-and-consequences-of-traumatic-brain-injury-and-stroke
 ---

 &nbsp;